ArtGitHubforpractice/ArtGitHubforpractice/README.md

 - 👋 Hi, I’m @ArtGitHubforpractice
 - 👀 I’m interested in front-end by now
 - 🌱 I’m currently learning git and git hub, looking for React js and php
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on any projects for begginers
 - 📫 How to reach me: contact me here

 <!---